ABout

 (English and then German)

 Mati Shemoelof (b.
-1972) is a multilingual writer, poet, curator, and editor based in Berlin.
-He has published twelve books in Israel and Germany, including eight poetry collections.
-His work spans fiction, poetry, plays, essays, journalistic articles, texts for art exhibitions, short stories, and more—offering a rich, cross-genre approach to literature.
+1972) is a Berlin-based writer, poet, curator, and literary editor.
+Born and raised in Haifa, Israel, he has published twelve books in Israel and Germany, including eight poetry collections.
+His diverse body of work spans fiction, poetry, plays, and essays, alongside texts for art exhibitions, radio dramas, and short stories.

 © Graham Hains for Stadtsprachen Magazine, 2020

-Mati Shemoelof, Jahrgang 1972, ist Schriftsteller, Dichter und Kurator.
-Geboren und aufgewachsen in Haifa/Israel, lebt und arbeitet er heute mit Lebensmittelpunkt in Berlin.
+Mati Shemoelof, Jahrgang 1972, ist Schriftsteller, Dichter, Kurator und Literaturredakteur.
+Geboren und aufgewachsen in Haifa, Israel, lebt und arbeitet er heute in Berlin.
 Er hat bislang zwölf Bücher in Israel und Deutschland veröffentlicht, darunter acht Gedichtbände.
-Sein Werk ist vielfältig und umfasst Belletristik, Lyrik, Theaterstücke, Essays, Texte für Kunstausstellungen, Kurzgeschichten und mehr.
+Sein Werk ist vielfältig und umfasst Belletristik, Lyrik, Theaterstücke, Essays, Texte für Kunstausstellungen, Hörspiele und Kurzgeschichten.

 In Berlin gründete er die Gruppe Poetic Hafla, die literarische und musikalische Performances organisiert, sowie Anu אנו نحن: Jews and Arabs Writing in Berlin, ein Kollektiv für jüdisch-arabischen Dialog.
-Für ein viertägiges Festival zur Vision einer Nahostunion erhielt er ein Sonderstipendium des Berliner Senats.
+Für ein viertägiges Festival zur Vision einer Nahostunion erhielt er 2021 ein Sonderstipendium des Berliner Senats.
+Er ist zudem Mitglied des Redaktionsteams der Literaturzeitschrift Bridges גשרים Brücken لجس (Aphorisma Verlag), deren erste Ausgabe sich der humanitären Arbeit im Gazastreifen widmete.